awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-streaming-create-labeling-job-api.md

 + `SnsDataSource` – This parameter appears in `InputConfig` and `OutputConfig` and is used to identify your input and output Amazon SNS topics respectively\.
 To create a streaming labeling job, you are required to provide an Amazon SNS input topic\.
 Optionally, you can also provide an Amazon SNS output topic\.
 + `S3DataSource` – This parameter is optional\.
 Use this parameter if you want to include an input manifest file of data objects that you want labeled as soon as the labeling job starts\.
 + [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-StoppingConditions](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-StoppingConditions) – This parameter is ignored when you create a streaming labeling job\.
 To learn more about stopping a streaming labeling job, see [Stop a Streaming Labeling Job](sms-streaming-stop-labeling-job.md)\.
++ Streaming labeling jobs do not support automated data labeling\.
+Do not include the `LabelingJobAlgorithmsConfig` parameter\.

 ```
 response = client.create_labeling_job(